-Number of suppliers subject to environmental impact assessments: 404 Number of suppliers identified as having significant actual and potential negative environmental impacts: 0 Significant actual and potential negative environmental impacts identified in the supply chain: As per IBM EMS, all Category II and Category III suppliers must have an environmental assessment performed or mandated by IBM prior to contracting.
+Number of suppliers subject to environmental impact assessments: 393 Number of suppliers identified as having significant actual and potential negative environmental impacts: 393 Significant actual and potential negative environmental impacts identified in the supply chain: The risks of potential or actual environmental impacts that we manage for via these supplier environmental assessments are: Transfer of responsibility for environmentally sensitive operations to any company lacking the commitment or capability to manage them properly.
+Sending of end-of-life products (PELM) or hazardous waste (HZW) to a supplier who operates or manages its facility inappropriately where IBM's liability for the waste disposal still remains, and where a potential pollution can cause liability or adverse publicity for IBM.
+As per IBM EMS, all Category II and Category III suppliers must have an environmental assessment performed or mandated by IBM prior to contracting.
 IBM does not contract with suppliers having significant negative impact to IBM.
-A negative environmental assessment refrains IBM from contracting with those suppliers Percentage of suppliers identified as having significant actual and potential negative environmental impacts with which improvements were agreed upon as a result of assessment: 0 Percentage of suppliers identified as having significant actual and potential negative environmental impacts with which relationships were terminated as a result of assessment: 0 Reason(s) for negative environmental impact terminations: Significant negative environmental impacts of any kind means not contracting or termination of contracts.
+A negative environmental assessment refrains IBM from contracting with those suppliers Percentage of suppliers identified as having significant actual and potential negative environmental impacts with which improvements were agreed upon as a result of assessment: 0 Percentage of suppliers identified as having significant actual and potential negative environmental impacts with which relationships were terminated as a result of assessment: 1 Reason(s) for negative environmental impact terminations: Lack of cooperation by the supplier; supplier not providing the information necessary (or providing inconsistent information) which prevents or makes invalid the completion of the environmental assessment.
+In general, significant negative environmental impacts of any kind, or uncontrolled issues, can result in termination.